-Meet 16-year-old Mbete Mutesya.
-She is in Class 7 at Mutairu Primary school in Ngomeni, Kenya.
-Ngomenia is a water scarce and climatically tough environment to live in.
-Apart from subsistence farming, Mbete’s family has no other means of earning a living and they are dependent on the seasonal rains.
+Meet 16-year-old Mbete.
+She attends a school in Ngomenia.
+Ngomenia is a water scarce and climatically tough region to live in.
+Mbete’s family has no real means of earning a living to provide for themselves, they have a subsistence farm, and they are dependent on the seasonal rains.

 Being an adolescent girl in this area — especially from a poor family — is hard.
-Because there are not separate sanitation facilities at school for boys and girls, there is no privacy for girls to tend to their needs or deal with soiled clothes when menstruating.
+Because often there are no sanitation facilities at school, thus there is no privacy for girls to tend to their needs or deal with soiled cloths when menstruating.
 The resulting embarrassment and anxiety causes girls to give up on school.
-Because water is hard to come by, the lack of water to use during her menstrual period is another one of the many challenges Mbete and other girls her age face.
-The girls have had many embarrassing incidents in front of their male classmates during this time and the boys tease them.
-This results in the girls skipping school for a week during their periods, and therefore negatively affecting their education performance.
+Further, because water is hard to come by, the lack of water to use during her menstrual period is another one of the many challenges Mbete and other girls her age face.
+They cannot bathe themselves or wash hands.
+Mbete shared stories of how some of the girls have had embarrassing incidents in front of their male classmates during this time of the month.
+This resulted in the girls skipping school, and therefore negatively affecting their education.

-Water.org and its local partner ADRA recently worked with Mbete’s school and community to get toilets and safe water for first time, last month!
-A borehole well and community latrines in her village were just completed.
-Now, with her most basic needs met, Mbete will no longer have to worry about embarrassment when her period comes each month.
-She now has privacy, safety, and the dignity that comes with a toilet.
-She can instead focus on her education and opportunities for a better life.
-Thank you for making this program possible!
+Water.org and its local partner ADRA recently worked with Mbete’s school and community to construct toilets and safe water taps.
+Now, with some of her most basic needs met, Mbete will no longer have to feel ashamed or embarrassed at certain times of the month.
+She now has the privacy, safety, and confidence that come with a toilet.
+And now, she can focus on her education and opportunities for a better life.